zebulon0/covid-automation/README.md

 For first time enter `python -m pip install PyYAML` into the command prompt

 # How to run
+Navigate to the directory from the zip file using the command prompt

 Enter `covid_automation.py` into the command prompt and watch the magic happen